The Your Rental Includes

 The original owners

 In 1853, our ancestor, Samuel McLary, the man depicted in the mural in the men’s restroom, built the Barn.
 The mural in the woman’s restroom depicts his daughter, Mary, Cathy’s grandmother.
-(Both murals were painted by Rebecca Pico of Athens, TN.)
+(Rebecca Pico of Athens, TN, painted both murals.)

-Heritage House was built by Samuel in 1880, before Mary, was born.
-Mary grew up here until she married William Mathis and later moved further down the creek to another part of the farm and raised her eleven children; most of whom remained in Brown County throughout their lives.
+Heritage House was built by Samuel in 1880, before Mary was born.
+Mary grew up here until she married William Mathis.
+She later moved further down the creek to another part of the farm and raised her eleven children, most of whom remained in Brown County throughout their lives.
 The house went to Mary when Samuel died.
-Cathy’s father lived here as a teenager and Cathy lived here until she was six.
-After Mary passed away, the house went to Cathy’s aunt who owned it until it was sold out of the family.
+Cathy’s father lived here as a teenager, and Cathy lived here until she was six.
+After Mary passed away, the house went to Cathy’s aunt, who owned it until it was sold out of the family.

 Getting the property back

 In 1998, we were able to purchase the home back and give it a full restoration after the people who bought it from our family nearly destroyed the barn.
-It truly was a labor of love to recapture the memories we had of living here in our youth.
-Each year the descendants of William (1873-1932) and Mary A. (McClary) (1880-1961) Mathis still gather amidst the splendor of October in Brown County to continue the tradition.
+It was a labor of love to recapture the memories of living here in our youth.
+Each year, the descendants of William (1873-1932) and Mary A. (McClary) (1880-1961) Mathis still gather amidst the splendor of October in Brown County to continue the tradition.

-We are the 4th generation of our family to own the property on which the house and barn sit.
-Many of the black and white photographs throughout the home are copies of our family pictures, taken right here in Brown County, by Frank M. Hoenberger in the 20s-40s.
+We are the fourth generation of our family to own the property on which the house and barn sit.
+Many of the black-and-white photographs throughout the home are copies of our family pictures, taken right here in Brown County by Frank M. Hoenberger in the 20s-40s.
 His entire collection was donated to Indiana University and is available for viewing at the Lilly Library on campus.
 We believe that family is one of the most important things in life and are glad that we can share our heritage with yours.